-In compliance with Section 504 of the Rehabilitation Act of 1973, accommodations are available to students with disabilities with appropriate documentation.
-Arrangements to receive accommodations should be completed as early in the year as possible.
-Students who wish to request accommodations must contact the Dean of Students, who will review the student's documentation requirements.
-The Dean of Students will develop an accommodation plan to share with the student's course faculty.
-Throughout the entire process, the student's right to privacy and confidentiality will receive the utmost respect.
-Accommodations might include extended time, testing in a distraction-free environment, class notes provided, sign language interpreters, and other services.
+In compliance with Section 504 of the Rehabilitation Act of 1973, classroom and other accommodations are available to students with disabilities with appropriate documentation.
+Arrangements to receive classroom accommodations should be completed as early in the year as possible.
+Students who wish to request classroom accommodations must contact the Associate Director of Academic Success,. who will develop an accommodation plan to share with the student's course faculty.
+Accommodations might include extended time on exams and assignments, testing in a distraction-free environment, class notes provided, sign language interpreters, and other services.